-Ruger HM77R Hawkeye .223 Rem.
+Ruger M77 Hawkeye .223 Rem.
 Rifle

 Aesthetically, the Ruger is pleasing to the eye.
-The Ruger's stock easily had the best grade of walnut of all three rifles, with distinctive grain and mineral streaks.
+The Ruger's stock easily had the best grade of walnut of the three rifles I had on hand, with distinctive grain and mineral streaks.
 The red rubber butt pad looks classy.

 I mounted a Burris Signature Select 3-10x40mm scope on the Ruger Hawkeye, using the supplied Ruger medium rings with no hassle.
-Unlike the CZ, I have absolute confidence in the Ruger rings.
+I have absolute confidence in the Ruger rings.
 I also appreciate that the rings come with hex head caps, not the old flat blade screwdriver slots that were previously a bit of a hassle.

 The Ruger, as tested, was roughly a 1.5 MOA rifle.
 Some folks might feel that 1-3/4 inch groups are okay at 115 yards with bulk ammo and a light barrel.
-(For many purposes, it is. -Ed.)
-That might cut it for 50 yard, iron sight work with semi-auto “blaster” genre rifles, but not when the goal is to place a bullet into the center of a coyote's five inch kill zone at 250 yards.
+(For many purposes, it is. -Editor) That might cut it for deer and big game hunting, but not when the goal is to place a bullet into the center of a coyote's five inch kill zone at 250 yards.